 His work is highly sought after and has been exhibited and sold in specialist shops all over the world.

-Ron has been involved with Cabaret Mechanical Theatre for over 10 years and has produced a number of designs exclusively for CMT, such as the ever-popular, Lion Tamer and Sheep Shearing Man.
-He has also made larger scale pieces such as The Circus, and the Ticket Stamping Man for the entrance to the Theatre.
+Ron was involved with Cabaret Mechanical Theatre since it began and has produced a number of designs exclusively for CMT, such as the ever-popular Lion Tamer and Sheep Shearing Man.
+He also made larger scale pieces such as The Circus, and the Ticket Stamping Man for the entrance to the Theatre.

 A larger than life-size cooper that Ron made can be seen working at a beer barrel on the roof of a pub that overlooks Trafalgar Square.

-Despite his wide experience Ron Fuller still describes himself as a village toymaker.
+Despite his wide experience Ron Fuller always described himself as a village toymaker.
 His toys lie somewhere between turn of the century German mechanical tin-toys and the painted wooden craft of Sam Smith.
+Ron died in July 2017.